safespring/web/README.md

   - `--target-lang da`: Override detected language.
   - `--model gpt-5`: Model name (default is `gpt-5`).

-What it does: updates/creates frontmatter with `ai: true` and `language: "<lang>"`, translates user-facing frontmatter fields (`title`, `description`, `summary`, etc.), and translates the Markdown body while preserving fenced code blocks, inline code, and link targets.
+What it does: updates/creates frontmatter with `ai: true` and `language: "<lang>"`, translates the Markdown body while preserving fenced code blocks, inline code, and link targets.

 ### Common issues